ng-conf/submissions-2015/README.md

 Selected submissions will have their pull request merged into master.
 Best of luck!

+## Notes

+- The conference will primarily have 20 minute talks, but there will be some 5 minute lightning talk slots up for grabs.
-If you have any questions about the process or about your ideas, please don't hesitate to contact us at info@ng-conf.org and we will give you all the help we can.
+- If you have any questions about the process or about your ideas, please don't hesitate to contact us at info@ng-conf.org and we will give you all the help we can.
+- ng-conf supports the [Conference Code of Conduct](http://confcodeofconduct.com/), please just be nice.
+- We'll cover the ticket, travel, and stay for speakers.
+So don't let that stop you from proposing something amazing.